Will Miller

 President

-The former chairman of Irwin Management Co., a privately-owned investment management firm in Columbus, Indiana, Miller has significant leadership experience in the civic, nonprofit and philanthropic sectors.
-He has served on the boards of the John D. & Catherine T. MacArthur Foundation, Yale University and Public Radio International, where he served five years as chairman of the board, and played key roles in a variety of civic and educational reform efforts in Indiana.
+The former chairman of Irwin Management Co., a privately-owned investment management firm in Columbus, Ind., Miller has significant leadership experience in the civic, nonprofit, and philanthropic sectors.
+He has served on the boards of the John D. & Catherine T. MacArthur Foundation, Yale University, and Public Radio International, where he served five years as chairman of the board, and played key roles in a variety of civic and educational reform efforts in Indiana.

 Miller had a long career with Irwin Management, serving from 1983 to 1990 as president and CEO and as its chairman from 1990 to 2011.
-During the 1980s, Miller was also general partner in a venture capital fund and chaired a real estate development firm that was affiliated with Irwin Management.
-From 1990 to 2009, he served as chairman and CEO of Irwin Financial, a publicly-held financial services company separate from Irwin Management.
-He began his business career by spending a year as a section manager in an engine assembly plant of Cummins, Inc., and two years as an associate at Warburg Pincus LLC of New York, N.Y.
+He has also been the CEO of a publicly traded bank holding company, a general partner in a venture capital fund, and chair of a real estate development firm that was affiliated with Irwin Management.

-Miller has long been committed to public education, improving economic opportunity and civic revitalization.
-He was a founding member of the Community Education Coalition of Columbus, a regional partnership of school superintendents, community college leaders, business executives and others that received $38 million from The Lilly Endowment to implement EcO15, an innovative initiative focusing on education and careers in advanced manufacturing, healthcare and hospitality/tourism for 10 counties in southeastern Indiana.
-He has served as a co-chair of the Central Indiana Partnership, a coalition of regional CEOs and university presidents focused on economic development.
-With Columbus’s mayor, Miller co-chaired Vision 20-20, a major civic investment initiative focused on rebuilding the city center of Columbus.
-In the 1980s, he chaired the Columbus Indiana Economic Development Board, which successfully recruited a number of Japanese manufacturing companies to his community.
+Miller has long been committed to public education, improving economic opportunity, and civic revitalization.
+He was a founding member of the Community Education Coalition of Columbus, a regional partnership of school superintendents, community college leaders, business executives, and others that received $38 million from The Lilly Endowment to implement an innovative initiative focusing on education and careers in advanced manufacturing, healthcare, and hospitality/tourism for 10 counties in southeastern Indiana.
+He has served as a co-chair of the Central Indiana Corporate Partnership, a coalition of regional CEOs and university presidents focused on economic development.
+With the mayor of Columbus, Miller co-chaired Vision 20-20, a major civic investment initiative focused on revitalizing the city’s downtown.

-Miller currently serves on the board of Cummins, Inc., the Fortune 500 global manufacturer of engines and related technologies, and three mutual funds managed by Capital Research & Management.
-In 2008, Miller was elected a fellow of the American Academy of Arts and Sciences, an independent, nonpartisan policy research center in Cambridge, Massachusetts.
-He earned a B.A. in English from Yale University in 1978 and an M.B.A. from Stanford University in 1981.
+Miller serves on the board of Cummins, Inc., the Fortune 500 global manufacturer of engines and related technologies, and three mutual funds managed by Capital Research & Management.
+In 2008, he was elected a fellow of the American Academy of Arts and Sciences, an independent, nonpartisan policy research center in Cambridge, Mass.
+He earned a B.A. in English from Yale University and an M.B.A. from Stanford University.
+When not diving deeper into his passion for architecture, Miller can be found playing the guitar or sailing.